-In completing the review you will be asked to self-assess your level of expertise for the proposal.
+In completing the review you will be asked to self-assess your level of expertise in the subject matter of the proposal.
 Please only complete the review if you consider that you have an appropriate level of expertise in the area i.e. 'medium' or 'high'.